 In the vast majority of cases, students have had no prior exposure to programming.
 This means that in the seminar they not only learn to apply the methods for text analysis in R, but often teach themselves basic skills in R as well.

+The latest iteration of the seminar can be viewed here.
 Below, you find some of the posters that have been created over time.

 This term's course had the umbrella topic Analysis of political speech in the UN Security Council and was conducted in cooperation with Prof. Dr. Steffen Eckhard from University of Konstanz.